Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 ### **Ordering results using the ORDER BY clause**

 Query results are shown in the same order the data was inserted.
 To control how the data is sorted, we can use the ORDER BY clause.
-Let's see an example.
+Let’s see an example.

 We can pass a list of field names to order by and optionally choose asc or desc for the sort direction.
-The default is asc, so it doesn't need to be specified.
+The default is asc, so it doesn’t need to be specified.

 Some SQL engines also support using field abbreviations when sorting.

 In this case, the results are sorted by the department in ascending order first and then by salary in descending order.
-The numbers refer to the fields' position in the *selection* portion of the query, so 1 would be *name*, 2 would be *salary*, and so on.
+The numbers refer to the fields’ position in the *selection* portion of the query, so 1 would be *name*, 2 would be *salary*, and so on.

 Note that the WHERE clause should come after the FROM clause.
 The ORDER BY clause always goes last.